Running COMSOL on our clusters#

 comsol batch slurm -np ${SLURM_CPUS_PER_TASK} -autosave off -data $TMPDIR/data -configuration $TMPDIR/configuration -prefsdir $TMPDIR/prefs -tmpdir $TMPDIR/tmp -inputfile my_model.mph

-By doing this we can get a few percentage points of improvement on the performance, relative to the standard calculation.
+By doing this you can get a few percentage points of improvement on the performance, relative to the standard calculation.

 By default COMSOL will update the model file in place, but you may also find it interesting to separate the input model from the output model.
 In the example below, the input file is read, but nothing is written to it: